syncfusion-content/xamarin-docs/Xamarin/SfRangeSlider/Selection-Value-Configuration.md

 # Selection Value Configuration

-This section explains about various customization options available for selection value in SfRangeSlider.
+Various customization options are available to configure the selection value in SfRangeSlider.

 ## Set Minimum Value